Truce brings extra gleam to Gaza marketplace

 “I catch one or two and make my living for a few days,” he said, pointing at a thick specimen weighing in at eight kilograms.

-A kilo of grouper is sold for 50 shekels ($12.8) and prices remain high because even the initial bonanza of seafood was not enough to feed demand for Gaza’s favorite food.
+A kilo of grouper is sold for 50 shekels ($12.8) and prices remain high because even the initial bonanza of seafood was not enough to feed demand for Gaza’s favourite food.

 “It’s the sea giving us all that’s good,” Mohammed said.